ONCHAN SCHOOL

 My Communication

-Within the Onchan SPC we focus on total communication.
-We use various strategies to promote communication such as PECS (Picture Exchange Communication System), communication books, objects of reference (such as showing a child a nappy before changing them), using sign from sign-a-long, and allowing children to lead us to what it is they want/need.
+At Onchan SPC we focus on total communication.
+We use various strategies to promote communication such as visual images on cards, communication books, objects of reference (such as showing a child a nappy before changing them), using sign from sign-a-long, and allowing children to lead us to what it is they want/need.
+Many of our children are gestalt language processors and we work closely with Speech and Language Therapists to develop targets which allow the children to communicate clearly in the manner that best suits them.
 Communication forms a part of all areas of the curriculum and is not a stand alone subject.
 Empowering our learners to use the communication tools that best suit their needs allows them to have a voice and to be heard.
 Having relationships with support staff and teachers built on trust allows our learners to feel comfortable and confident when communicating their needs/wants, likes/dislikes and frustrations.
 Emotional literacy is also taught to allow children to express how they are feeling and helping them to feel validated when their emotions are identified.